 - Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the program and must not interfere with the resident's fitness for work nor compromise patient safety.
 External moonlighting is NOT permitted.
-Occasional internal moonlighting to assist with staffing needs must be approved by the resident's RPD. - 2.
-All moonlighting hours must be counted toward the clinical experience and educational work 80-hour maximum weekly hour limit average over a four-week period and included in tracking hours
+Occasional internal moonlighting to assist with staffing needs must be approved by the resident's RPD and should not exceed 16 hours per bimonthly pay period. - All moonlighting hours must be counted toward the clinical experience and educational work 80-hour maximum weekly hour limit average over a four-week period and included in tracking hours